christophe-gouel/RECS/README.md

 2. Install the CompEcon toolbox:
    1. [Download the CompEcon toolbox archive](http://www4.ncsu.edu/~pfackler/compecon/);
    2. Unzip the archive into a folder, called here `compeconfolder`;
-   3. Add CompEcon to the Matlab path: `addpath('compeconfolder/CEtools','compeconfolder/CEdemos')`;
+   3. Add CompEcon to the MATLAB path: `addpath('compeconfolder/CEtools','compeconfolder/CEdemos')`;
-   4. Type `mexall` in Matlab prompt to create all CompEcon mex files.
+   4. Type `mexall` in MATLAB prompt to create all CompEcon mex files.
 3. (optional) Install other dependencies.
-4. Add the RECS folder to the Matlab path: `addpath('recsfolder')`.
+4. Add the RECS folder to the MATLAB path: `addpath('recsfolder')`.
 5. On Windows, you are all set.
 On other architectures, you will have to install some Python packages. see instructions below.
 6. You can test your installation by running RECS demonstration files by typing `recsdemos`.
-You can also access RECS documentation in Matlab by typing `doc`.
+You can also access RECS documentation in MATLAB by typing `doc`.

 Install on Linux
 ----------------